Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/player-roles.md

 ##Host
 The host is the admin of his/her server and is in full control.
 Hosts can mute, kick and ban disruptive players, change players’ seats, teams and many other things.
 He/she can promote trusted players to help run the room.
 A gold crown is placed next to the host’s name.

+If you start a game, even if it single player, you are still considered to be the Host.

 ###Options

 When you’re the host, all buttons on the top menu will be available.
 Click on **OPTIONS**.
 You will get a drop down showing **Options**, **Grid**, **Hands** and **Turns**.
 Options is the one where you set the different permissions for the rest of your users.